How to Work with the Media

 - Help reporters write a complete story by talking with each reporter in attendance.
 This also helps you establish a relationship with that reporter that can be used for future press opportunities!
 Offer reporters a quick interview before or after the program.
 It’s a good idea to practice your talking points beforehand.
 Even the experts practice before talking to reporters at events!
 Deliver your point and don’t get distracted by questions.
 No matter what question is asked, always bring the message back to your talking points using phrases like, “I’m not sure about that, but what really matters today is …” or “The truth of the matter is …”.

 - Take digital photos (the higher the resolution, the better) of your events for the AAUW website and other AAUW communications vehicles.
-Try to include the AAUW logo in pictures when possible.
-Put pictures of your event on AAUW’s Facebook page or AAUW Policy Twitter and e-mail them to firstname.lastname@example.org.
+Try to include the AAUW logo in pictures when possible and email them to email@example.com.

 - Designate someone to post about what is going on at the event on Facebook and Twitter as it is happening.
 This will attract the attention of individuals who may not consume traditional media.